margorski/exodos-launcher/README.md

 * [eXoDOS](https://exodos.the-eye.us) - eXoDOS project

 ## About
-The eXoDOS Launcher is a desktop application made for browsing, storing and launching other applications (games, manuals etc.).
+The exogui is a desktop application made for browsing, storing and launching other applications (games, manuals etc.).
 It is specifically made for eXoDOS v5 project.
 Application is based on Flashpoint Launcher application.
-[BlueMaxima's Flashpoint](https://bluemaxima.org/flashpoint/) is generally very cool project so do not forget to check their website. eXoDOS launcher loads Launchbox configuration files format.
+[BlueMaxima's Flashpoint](https://bluemaxima.org/flashpoint/) is generally very cool project so do not forget to check their website.
+Exogui loads Launchbox configuration files format.

 ## Setup
 How to setup a development environment: